ibm-cloud-docs/openwhisk/mobile_push_actions.md

 {:pre: .pre}
 {:tip: .tip}

-# Mobile push package
+# Push Notification package
 {: #openwhisk_catalog_pushnotifications}

 This pre-installed package is not available in the Tokyo region.
 Please see the installable [Push Notification](/docs/openwhisk?topic=cloud-functions-push-notifications-package) package for the action `sendMessage` using IAM authentication
 {: tip}

-Learn how to create a Push package binding, and send a simple Push notification using the `/whisk.system/pushnotifications` package, which provides you with the ability to work with a push service.
+Learn how to create a Push Notification package binding, and send a simple push notification using the `/whisk.system/pushnotifications` package.
 {: shortdesc}

 The package includes the following actions and feeds: